DavidPeterWatson/Coding/Coding.md

 ## ?
 Memento

-Without violating encapsulation, capture and externalize an object&#39;s internal state allowing the object to be restored to this state later.
+Without violating encapsulation, capture and externalize an object's internal state allowing the object to be restored to this state later.

 ## ?
 Null Object